-- "alter" means to change in any manner and includes to restore, renovate, repair, erect or disturb; and "alteration" and "altering" have corresponding meaning; - "applicant" means a person who applies for a permit, the repeal of a by-law or the removal of a property from the Heritage Register, and includes any person authorized by an owner to apply for a permit on the owner's behalf; - "Building Code Act" means the Building Code Act, S.O.
+"alter" means to change in any manner and includes to restore, renovate, repair, erect or disturb; and "alteration" and "altering" have corresponding meaning;

+"applicant" means a person who applies for a permit, the repeal of a by-law or the removal of a property from the Heritage Register, and includes any person authorized by an owner to apply for a permit on the owner's behalf;

+"Building Code Act" means the Building Code Act, S.O.
 1992, Chap.
+23, as amended or any successor thereof;

+"Building By-law" means the by-law or by-laws passed by the municipality for the administration and enforcement of the Building Code Act within the City of Kawartha Lakes, as amended from time to time:

+"building permit" means a permission or authorization given in writing by the Chief Building Official for the construction or demolition of a building or structure, of part thereof, as defined in subsection 1(1) of the Building Code Act;

+"building used for religious practices" means (a) with respect to an alteration that is required for an Indigenous community or organization, a building that the Indigenous community or organization has identified as a place used for Indigenous religious or spiritual practices, or (b) with respect to an alteration that is required for a religious organization that is not an Indigenous organization, a building that the religious organization has identified as a church, mosque, synagogue, temple, chapel or other place of worship, but not a building where the primary function is to provide education, healthcare, long-term care, community services, social services or commercial, institutional or industrial operations, even if the building contains a space within it dedicated to religious practices:

+"Chief Building Official" means the person appointed by Council as the Chief Building Official for the purpose of the enforcement of the Building Code Act;

+"City", "City of Kawartha Lakes" or "Kawartha Lakes" means the Corporation of the City of Kawartha Lakes and includes its entire geographic area;

+"City Clerk" means the person appointed by Council to carry out the duties of the clerk as described in section 228 of the Municipal Act, 2001;

+Formatted: Font: Bold

-23, as amended or any successor thereof; - "Building By-law" means the by-law or by-laws passed by the municipality for the administration and enforcement of the Building Code Act within the City of Kawartha Lakes, as amended from time to time; - "building permit" means a permission or authorization given in writing by the Chief Building Official for the construction or demolition of a building or structure, of part thereof, as defined in subsection 1(1) of the Building Code Act; - "Chief Building Official" means the person appointed by Council as the Chief Building Official for the purpose of the enforcement of the Building Code Act; - "City", "City of Kawartha Lakes" or "Kawartha Lakes" means the Corporation of the City of Kawartha Lakes and includes its entire geographic area; - "City Clerk" means the person appointed by Council to carry out the duties of the clerk as described in section 228 of the Municipal Act, 2001; - "Consolidated Fees By-law" means the by-law passed by the municipality to establish or require payment of fees for information, services, activities and use of City property, as amended from time to time: - "Council" or "City Council" means the municipal council for the City; - "delegated authority by-law" means the by-law or by-laws passed by Council under Sections 33 and 42 of the Ontario Heritage Act to delegate authority to approve the alteration of heritage property to an employee or appointed officer of the City by position occupied, as amended from time to time;
+- "Consolidated Fees By-law" means the by-law passed by the municipality to establish or require payment of fees for information, services, activities and use of City property, as amended from time to time; - "Council" or "City Council" means the municipal council for the City; - "delegated authority by-law" means the by-law or by-laws passed by Council under Sections 33 and 42 of the Ontario Heritage Act to delegate authority to approve the alteration of heritage property to an employee or appointed officer of the City by position occupied, as amended from time to time; - "demolish" means the removal of a building or structure, in whole or in part, from a property, either by destruction or relocation, or the removal of a heritage attribute from a property designated under Part IV or Part V of the Act as identified in a property's designating by-law or relevant heritage conservation district plan; and "demolition" and "demolishing" have corresponding meanings;